Ph.D. Atmosphere/Energy Program, 2011-

 - 100% Wind, water, and solar all-sector energy plans for 139 countries

-- The effects of alternative fuels on contrail microphysics
+- The effects of alternative jet fuel blends on contrail microphysics

 - Data visualization portfolio (link)